This White Chocolate Peppermint Bark is so easy to make it’s barely a recipe. It’s a MUST for Christmas!

 Line an 8x8 baking dish or a small cookie sheet with parchment paper, pressing to ensure it is smooth.

-Pour into the bottom of the baking dish and spread to cover.
+Pour into the bottom of the baking dish or on cookie sheet and spread to cover.
 Place in your fridge for 5-7 minutes to set temporarily.
 You don't want to set longer than this else the layers of chocolate may separate once hardened completely.

 Melt the white chocolate for 1 minute in the microwave.
 Remove and stir vigorously - the white chocolate should be melted and creamy.
 If not, microwave for another 15 seconds then stir again.
 White chocolate can seize up very easily so work carefully with it.
 Stir in the peppermint extract.
 Allow to cool for 1 minute.

-Move the slightly hardened chocolate from fridge, then pour over the solidified chocolate in the baking dish/cookie sheet.
+Remove the slightly hardened chocolate from fridge, then pour the white chocolate over it chocolate in the baking dish/cookie sheet.

 Sprinkle with the crushed candy canes.
 Place in the fridge until set, about 30 minutes.
-Break apart into pieces when you're ready to serve it.
+Remove, peel back from parchment, and break apart into pieces when you're ready to serve it.